Can Lyme Disease Cause Neuropathy? Burning, Tingling, and Moving Nerve Pain

 Symptom migration alone does not indicate irreversible injury.

-In Lyme disease, shifting nerve symptoms often reflect immune and nervous system dysregulation rather than fixed nerve destruction.
+Lyme disease can cause neuropathy, but symptoms often reflect dynamic nervous system dysfunction rather than fixed nerve damage.

-- Burning, tingling, numbness, and electric sensations are common
+- Burning, tingling, and electric sensations are common

 Frequently Asked Questions